Your partner in philanthropy. SEE advisor resources

 Safety

-A community’s overall well-being is dependent on having places that are safe from any type of violence, including physical, emotional, or psychological.
+A community’s overall well-being is dependent on having places that are safe from any type of violence, including physical, emotional, or psychological violence.
 The safer a community is, the better the quality of life for residents, and the more vibrant a community can become.
 When safety increases, greater opportunity exists for more neighborhood events, connections between neighbors, and use of area parks and outdoor spaces.

 Intimate Partner Violence